EricMFink/PRcasebook/_drafts/Chapters/Judicial Conduct.md

 substantial, pecuniary interest' in this case."
-Adopting "a standard merely of 'appearances,'" he concluded, "seems little more than an invitation to subject West Virginia's justice system to the vagaries of the day --- a framework in which predictability and stability yield to supposition, innuendo, half-truths, and partisan manipulations."
+Adopting "a standard merely of 'appearances,'" he concluded, "seems little more than an invitation to subject West Virginia's justice system to the vagaries of the day---a framework in which predictability and stability yield to supposition, innuendo, half-truths, and partisan manipulations."

 We granted certiorari.